-AP-60 Public Housing - 91.220(h) Introduction
+AP-60 Public Housing - 24 CFR 91.220(h)

-The City and HRHA will continue to leverage public and private resources where possible in 2023 to expand the supply of decent, affordable housing available to the area's lowest income households.
+The City and HRHA will continue to leverage public and private resources where possible in FY2022 to expand the supply of decent, affordable housing available to the area's lowest income households.
 HRHA will continue to work with landlords and other stakeholders to ensure that well maintained and affordable properties are available to housing choice voucher holders.
 Additionally, the Hampton Roads region offers a wide spectrum of supportive services available to assist lower income households.
 The City will continue to work with agencies, other assisted housing providers and social service agencies in efforts to coordinate programs and services.

-Actions planned during the next year to address the needs to public housing
+Actions planned during the next year to address the needs to public housing.

 Currently, the Hampton Redevelopment Housing Authority offers 260 units in their public housing developments.
 There are approximately 411 people on the wait list for public housing in Hampton.
 The goals for this Annual Action Plan specific to public housing; include offering housing services to those who have low-income status.
 Those housing services include homeowner classes which educate future homeowners on financial matters, home maintenance, and other essential skills needed to become a successful homeowner.
 These classes culminate in a certificate which can assist in home loans from the Virginia Housing Development Authority.
 Typically, loans from the Virginia Housing Development Authority do not require down payments or are based on lower credit scores to assist those families who may need it.
 Providing opportunities for individuals to transition from public housing into their own homes is a major goal of the Strategic Plan.
-The HRHA owns and operates the public housing development their projects.
+The HRHA owns and operates the public housing developments as well as a number of market rate and tax credit projects to help supplement their projects.

-Actions to encourage public housing residents to become more involved in management and participate in homeownership
+Actions to encourage public housing residents to become more involved in management and participate in homeownership.